 If you wouldn’t allow this happen to your hairdresser’s, then why would you allow this happen with your software, electricity, hospital or a manufacturing company?

 What is real-time customer feedback?

 Real-time feedback means that you ask for feedback when your customer is most likely to provide it to you and utilize it immediately.
 If it requires immediate action, you act.
 If it is something that is only relevant as part of a bigger picture, you take it into account when analyzing the results.
 A modern customer feedback software like Lumoa could help you to automate and prioritize customer feedback as it comes in real time.
-Keep in mind that it’s equally important to address it on both individual level and a on company-level.
+Keep in mind that it’s equally important to address it on both the individual level and company-level.

 By addressing the feedback individually, if necessary, you respond to the customer directly helping to solve the issue.
 The Carey School of Business found that if the business said sorry on top of actually solving the problem and compensating for the problem, the customer satisfaction increased to 74% (if the compensation was provided without apology, the satisfaction was 37%).

 At the same time, you might be getting a lot of positive and negative customer feedback, but how can you understand what is important?
-For that you have to analyze customer feedback on a larger scale.
-That helps you not only to understand your business’ weak and strong points, but also to prioritize and act on them.
+For that, you have to analyze customer feedback on a larger scale.
+That helps you not only to understand your business’ weak and strong points but also to prioritize and act on them.

 Setting up real-time customer feedback process is not only about collecting and answering the feedback, but also about understanding the targets and seeing the bigger picture.
 This step-by-step guide will take you through the details of setting up your own system.

 Ability to address customer feedback in real time is an essential part of the retention strategy.
 Asking for customer feedback is an ideal opportunity to build stronger relationships with your customers.